By Cathy Moore

 Try testing a subtle, text-only decision-making activity on some learners.
 Maybe try a branching scenario that requires them to deal with an employee called Bob, whose “Just kidding!” snarky comments are inspiring complaints, but don’t include photos of Bob or anyone else.
 If it’s a strong activity, people will immediately dig into it, chasing after the best ending.
 When they’re done, ask them, “Do you care that you never saw a photo of Bob?”

 I’ve seen it work.

-I’ve also seen this work in the field, with cross-cultural training in the US Army.
+I’ve seen this work in the field, with cross-cultural training in the US Army.
 You might be familiar with the graphically rich Haji Kamal activity.
 That was one part of a large project.
 We also developed several other branching scenarios that were just text printed on paper, with directions like “Turn to page 9” next to an option.
 The paper scenarios were popular with the same demographic, at one point inspiring so much discussion that the bell rang to end class and they didn’t want to leave.

 So before you believe “They’ll reject it if it doesn’t have slick graphics!” test a strong text-only scenario on your learners.

 Unnecessary photos of people can even create problems.
 Each person in a photo is a specific race, age, and gender, which someone might interpret in ways we don’t intend.
 Each person is wearing clothes that can quickly look dated or are too culturally specific.
 I’ve heard that many stock photos look “too American.”

 I’m not saying, “Photos and graphics are a sign of a fluffy activity” or “Lack of photos and graphics is a sign of a challenging activity.”
 I’m saying that we all have a limited budget of time and money.
 The amount of that budget that we spend on bling takes away from what we could spend on writing challenging, subtle activities.